Exfoliation - First Step in Skincare

 Prevents acne and other breakouts

 Since regular exfoliation unclogs your pores, the chances of future breakouts are low.
 It cleans your skin of all the bacteria that could cause big painful breakouts and saves you the stress of the long-lasting scar.
 In fact, exfoliation may even lighten your acne scars.
 Since it speeds up the skin regenerative process, your scars heal and peel off faster making way for clear and beautiful skin underneath.
+It is very important to use a good face scrub which has natural ingredients and is gentle on skin.

 Aid other skincare processes